|On this page:|

 - Download the Computers in Homes brochure (pdf).

-Product Manager Sue Davidson will be delighted to answer questions and show how Computers in Homes can help your school.
+Your local manager will be delighted to answer questions and discuss how Computers in Homes and other 20/20 programmes could help your school.